 You’ve probably heard a lot about electronic cigarettes in the past few years because these devices have become extremely popular among former smokers and the number of users is growing exponentially.
 Ecigs are battery powered devices that heat up a nicotine mixture called e-liquid and transform it into rich clouds of vapor, mimicking the sensation of smoking but without all of the hazardous effects on your health.
 With no actual smoke there’s no ash and no carcinogens, therefore e-cigs have always been considered the healthier alternative to get your daily nicotine fix.

-I’m sure you’re friends are using them, I’m sure you’ve seen a lot of people enjoying them in pubs or restaurants and in many of the places that analog cigarettes are forbidden so you decided to do some research and bought your first disposable or starter kit.
+I’m sure you’re friends are using them, I’m sure you’ve seen a lot of people enjoying them in pubs or restaurants and in many of the places that analog cigarettes are forbidden so you decided to do some research and bought your first vape pen for e-liquids.
 But surprise, you took one puff and started coughing so badly.
 You took another one and the problem persists.
 You even tried a different brand and still the coughing when using electronic cigarettes doesn’t go away, so you might ask yourself ‘what is wrong with me?’

 The first thing you need to do is to keep calm and do not panic.
 You’re not the only one with this problem and there are several possible explanations for your coughing jags, which will fortunately subside with time or a few adjustments.